 Walmart

-Another delivery that we tried was Walmart delivery.
+Another service that we tried was Walmart delivery.
 The downside is that you have to place your order a few days before the actual delivery date.
 But even after you place your order, you can still manage your basket.
-For example, the delivery was set for noon, but I could change items in my basket until 10 pm of the previous day.
-Walmart doesn’t charge you for service fee, the standard delivery costs $7.97, but you can order the same-day delivery for $10.
-Unfortunately, if some items are out of stock, you can’t choose the replacement; they will do it for you.
+For example, the delivery was set for noon, but I could change items in my basket until 10 pm the previous day.
+Walmart doesn’t charge a service fee; the standard delivery costs $7.97, but you can get same-day delivery for $10.
+Unfortunately, if some items are out of stock, you can’t choose the replacement; they choose it for you.
 But if you don’t like it, you can always return it.

 - Items Subtotal: $130.77